All Episodes

 You just have to seem credible.

-Just like the ports deal.
+Just like the Porch deal.

-You gotta act like you are not going to allow this to happen, but then you don't do anything about it.
+You've got to act like you are not going to allow this to happen, but then you don't do anything about it.

-Well, the ports deal they did something about it, but in this case, they're just telling the talking points advise Democrats on the right attitude to cop.
+But in this case, they're just telling the talking points advise Democrats on the right attitude to cop.

 Not the right policy to have, but the right attitude to cop.